Reliance Industries set to bring Tiffany stores to India

-BENGALURU, Aug 7 (Reuters) - India’s Reliance Industries Ltd is partnering with iconic U.S.-based luxury jeweller Tiffany & Co to open a line of stores in the country, adding yet another marquee name to its growing portfolio of brands.
+BENGALURU (Reuters) - India’s Reliance Industries Ltd (RELI.NS) is partnering with iconic U.S.-based luxury jeweller Tiffany & Co (TIF.N) to open a line of stores in the country, adding yet another marquee name to its growing portfolio of brands.

 Tiffany, popular for its engagement rings and robin’s egg blue boxes, plans to open stores in New Delhi and Mumbai in the second half of fiscal years 2019 and 2020 respectively, the company said, adding that India’s “growing luxury consumer base presents a unique opportunity”.